This course contributes to developing and sustaining the ability of the Danish armed forces to fight in, through and by cyberspace.

 Applicants must at least have completed an education at level 6 (e.g. bachelor degree) and be familiar with academic methodology prior to course start.

-The course is taught at the unclassified level.
+The course is mainly taught at the unclassified level.
 No security clearance is required for attendance.
+However, some discussions/presentations will include classified content (TJJ), which means that those without proper security clearance will have to step out of the room.

 Officers graduating from this course can critically discuss the relevance of cyberspace for military operations and advice on needed changes to existing technologies, doctrines and organisational setups.